 Here are a few examples of volunteer opportunities:

-- Fall Semester: Assist with events such as OLÉ Weekend (Parent Orientation), Homecoming and Family Weekend or College Fairs.
-Help make new family and freshmen phone calls.
+- Fall Semester: Assist with events such as OLÉ!
+Weekend (Parent Orientation), Homecoming & Family Weekend, College Fairs or Email Outreach Campaign.

 - Spring Semester: Assist with events such as Grandparents' Weekend or help make Congratulatory Calls with the Admissions Office.